 - Volunteer/Chaperone (Online Process via Raptor System) - Any adult who will interact with any students other than their own child while assisting with school activities or working independently in a Forest Hills School District building.
-Example: room helper, reading to classes, making copies for teachers, organizing activities, assisting with productions, etc. - Any adult who will escort students on day field trips within or out of the Forest Hills School District. - Volunteers and Chaperones must complete their background check using the Raptor System LINK. - Attention: If you have been fingerprinted by the Forest Hills School District in the past five (5) years, you do not need to complete a Raptor Background Check.
-If you are unsure when you completed your last background check, please contact the school in which you wish to volunteer.

-• Overnight Field Trips (Fingerprinting)

-- Any adult who will escort students on overnight field trips. - Adults who wish to be a Volunteer Chaperone for an overnight field trip(s) must report to the Human Resource Office, located at 7946 Beechmont Avenue, to be fingerprinted.
+Example: room helper, reading to classes, making copies for teachers, organizing activities, assisting with productions, etc. - Any adult who will escort students on day field trips within or out of the Forest Hills School District.
+To participate in field trips, parents are required to complete the Raptor volunteer screening process and travel by bus with the group, unless an exception has been granted by the principal due to extenuating circumstances. - For the safety of all students, we respectfully request that parents/guardians do not arrive at the field trip location, as any individual who may interact with or be in proximity to students must undergo a background check. - Volunteers and Chaperones must complete their background check using the Raptor System LINK. - Attention: If you have been fingerprinted by the Forest Hills School District in the past five (5) years, you do not need to complete a Raptor Background Check.
+If you are unsure when you completed your last background check, please contact the school in which you wish to volunteer. - Overnight Field Trips (Fingerprinting) - Any adult who will escort students on overnight field trips. - Adults who wish to be a Volunteer Chaperone for an overnight field trip(s) must report to the Human Resource Office, located at 7946 Beechmont Avenue, to be fingerprinted.
 Bring your government-issued ID at this time.
-Fingerprinting is available on Tuesdays & Thursdays from 8:00 a.m. to 3:00 p.m. - Coach (Fingerprinting School Sponsored) - Any adult who will be volunteering their time working with a program that involves physical activity in which will require a pupil activity permit must report to the Human Resources office, located at 7946 Beechmont Avenue, to be fingerprinted.
+Please contact Central Office to schedule your appointment at 513-231-3600. - Coach (Fingerprinting School Sponsored) - Any adult who will be volunteering their time working with a program that involves physical activity in which will require a pupil activity permit must report to the Human Resources office, located at 7946 Beechmont Avenue, to be fingerprinted.
 Bring your government-issued ID at this time.
-Fingerprinting is available on Tuesdays and Thursdays from 8:00 a.m. to 3:00 p.m.

-VISITOR (DRIVERS LICENSE REQUIRED UPON ENTERING THE BUILDING)
+Fingerprinting is available on Tuesdays and Thursdays from 8:00 a.m. to 3:00 p.m.VISITOR (DRIVERS LICENSE REQUIRED UPON ENTERING THE BUILDING)